 coefficients when measuring vowels), so too care must be taken when eliciting and analyzing listener judgments.

-native speaker of English ask In which direction did he turn? followed by a female voice
+speaker of English ask In which direction did he turn? followed by a female voice He

-providing an answer to the question, namely, He turned to the right.
-After hearing the
+production of English .
+After hearing the He turned to the right.
+After hearing the (male)

-(male) question a second time, the Ss were to say aloud the answer furnished seconds
+question a second time, the Ss were to say aloud the answer furnished seconds earlier by

 The elicitation task, therefore, can be characterized as a delayed sentence repetition